pbrdys/battleship-game/README.md

 # Deployment
 The site was deployed via Heroku.
-The project was developed utilising a Code Institute provided template.
+The project was developed utilizing a Code Institute provided template.

 ## Version Control (GitHub)
-All files has been commited during the development process to GitHub.
+All files has been committed during the development process to GitHub.
 * File Structure:
-    * /classes (all used classesto run this application)
+    * /classes (all used classes to run this application)
     * requirements.txt (contains all dependencies to run this application)
     * doc (all images used for this documentation)
     * run.py (main file to run this application)